mwaterfall/MWFeedParser/README.markdown

 	- (void)feedParserDidFinish:(MWFeedParser *)parser; // Parsing complete or stopped at any time by `stopParsing`
 	- (void)feedParser:(MWFeedParser *)parser didFailWithError:(NSError *)error; // Parsing failed

 `MWFeedInfo` and `MWFeedItem` contains properties (title, link, summary, etc.) that will hold the parsed data.
+View `MWFeedInfo.h` and `MWFeedItem.h` for more information.

 *Important* There are some occasions where feeds do not contain some information, such as titles, links or summaries.
 Before using any data, you should check to see if that data exists: